stanleyyylau/learnVue/notes/10_form_input_binding.md

+# Have to review this part for deeper understanding

 ## Basics Usage
 ``v-model`` is a good example of two-way data binding. it's just syntax sugar for getting value from user input event and update it to Vue instance under the data object